Doubly Robust Proximal Synthetic Controls: Introduction

 \subsection{Background}

 Interventions such as policies are often implemented in a single unit such as a state, a city, or a school.
 Causal inference in these cases is challenging due to the small number of treated units, and due to the lack of randomization and independence.
-Synthetic control (SC) methods \citep{Abadie2003,Abadie2010,Abadie2015,Doudchenko2016} are a common tool to estimate the intervention (or treatment) effect for the treated unit when time series data from a single treated unit and multiple untreated units are available in both pre- and post-treatment periods.
-Classical synthetic controls are linear combinations of control units that mimic the treated unit before the treatment.
-Outcome differences between the treated unit and the synthetic control in the post-treatment period are used to make inferences about---or predict---the treatment effect for the treated unit.
+In various fields including economics, public health, and biometry, synthetic control (SC) methods \citep{Abadie2003,Abadie2010,Abadie2015,Doudchenko2016} are a common tool to estimate the intervention (or treatment) effect for the treated unit in time series from a single treated unit and multiple untreated units in both pre- and post-treatment periods.
+For example, SC methods have been used to estimate the effects of terrorist conflicts on GDP \citep{Abadie2003}, tobacco control program on tobacco consumption \citep{Abadie2010}, Kansas's tax cut on GDP \citep{Ben-Michael2021augsynth,Rickman2018}, Florida’s ``stand your ground'' law on homicide rates \citep{Bonander2021}, and pneumococcal conjugate vaccines on pneumonia \citep{Bruhn2017}.

-In \cite{Abadie2003} and \cite{Abadie2010}, a synthetic control is a weighted average of a pool of control units, called the \textit{donors}.
-The weights are obtained by minimizing a distance between the synthetic control and the treated unit in the pre-treatment period, under the constraint that the weights are non-negative and sum to unity.
+Classical SCs are linear combinations of control units that mimic the treated unit before the treatment.
+Outcome differences between the treated unit and the SC in the post-treatment period are used to make inferences about the treatment effect for the treated unit.
+In \cite{Abadie2003} and \cite{Abadie2010}, a SC is a weighted average of a pool of control units, called the \textit{donors}.
+The weights are obtained by minimizing a distance between the SC and the treated unit in the pre-treatment period, under the constraint that the weights are non-negative and sum to unity.
 Many extensions have been proposed.
-For example, \cite{Abadie2021} proposed methods for multiple treated units, and \cite{Ben-Michael2021} further considered the case where these treated units initiate treatment at different time points; \cite{Doudchenko2016,Ben-Michael2021,Ben-Michael2021augsynth} introduced penalization to improve performance; \cite{Athey2021,Bai2021} used techniques from matrix completion; \citep{Li2020} studied statistical inference for synthetic control methods; \cite{Chernozhukov2021,Cattaneo2021} considered prediction intervals for treatment effects.
-Among these extensions, some also incorporate the idea that, similarly to the control units' outcomes in the post-treatment period, the treated unit's outcomes in the pre-treatment period can be used to impute the counterfactual outcome had it not been treated \citep{Ben-Michael2021augsynth}.
+For example, \cite{Abadie2021} proposed methods for multiple treated units, and \cite{Ben-Michael2021} further considered the case where these treated units initiate treatment at different time points; \cite{Doudchenko2016} and \cite{Ben-Michael2021,Ben-Michael2021augsynth} introduced penalization to improve performance; \cite{Athey2021} and \cite{Bai2021} used techniques from matrix completion; \cite{Li2020} studied statistical inference for SC methods; \cite{Chernozhukov2021} and \cite{Cattaneo2021} considered prediction intervals for treatment effects.
+Among these extensions, some also incorporate the idea that, similarly to the control units' outcomes in the post-treatment period, the treated unit's outcomes in the pre-treatment period can be used to impute the counterfactual outcome had it not been treated \citep{Ben-Michael2021augsynth,Arkhangelsky2021}.